 And since both sides are the same length, this gaming desk is very modular.
 No matter what corner you want to position it in, you can accomplish that without having to worry about losing out on productivity.
 And since it's anti-scratch, water-resistant, and easy to clean, you won't have to spend much time worrying about this gaming desk scratching up your hardwoods or a spill ruining your whole gaming setup.

 11. Atlantic Gaming Pro Desk

 Atlantic understands what gamers need, and while that's reflected in all of their quality gaming desk models, it shines through best with the Gaming Desk Pro.
 The top itself is made from tempered carbon fiber for smoother and more accurate mouse movement.
 The steel frame is incredibly sturdy too and ranks among the best that you'll find on a budget-priced gaming desk.
 The front is even curved for more ergonomic access to everything on the desk.

-But Atlantic goes above and beyond to deliver everything that gamers could want.
-The cupholder, underside shelf, and monitor stand maximize your space with specifically designed storage for most of the gear a gamer will use on an everyday basis, but that's just scratching the surface of what this gaming desk offers.
+But Atlantic goes above and beyond to deliver everything that gamers could possibly want.
+The cupholder, underside shelf, and monitor stand maximize your space with storage designed specifically for most of the gear a gamer will use on an everyday basis, but that's just scratching the surface of what this gaming desk offers.
 The cable management system particularly stands out - and it even includes a dedicated mount for holding your power strip.

 12. RESPAWN 1000 Gaming Computer Desk

 A Small Gaming Desk That Can Hold Some Serious Weight

 The minimalist design of the Respawn 1000 gaming desk ensures that it won't take up much space in your office, but the space that is there is about as smartly designed as it could be.
 The monitor and speaker shelves are both elevated to provide you with the most level delivery of both audio and video to your ears and eyes, and there's also a cup holder for keeping yourself hydrated during those hours-long marathons.